Charles B. Rangel Graduate Fellowship Program Overview

 Eligibility Requirements:

-Applicants must be seeking admission to enter graduate school in the fall of 2023 for a two-year program at a U.S. university in an area of relevance to the Foreign Service.
-They can be in the senior year of their undergraduate studies, graduating by June 2023, or they can be college graduates.
+Applicants must be seeking admission to enter graduate school next fall (the fall after the fall in which they apply for the fellowship) for a two-year program at a U.S. university in an area of relevance to the Foreign Service.
+They can apply for the fellowship during their senior (graduating) year of undergraduate studies or they can be college graduates.

 Applicants must have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application.